 These feedback tools provide more than just insights for improving your financial services and products — they also help your site visitors have a better user experience.
 Even with the most engaging content, a website that is difficult to navigate will leave clients with a bad taste.

-Most clients that find your financial website hard to use won’t contact support; they’ll just move on to the next financial advisor’s website.
-Make it easy for your clients to tell you about their engagement on your website and you’ll discover plenty of ways to make the user experience better.
+Most clients who find your financial website hard to use won’t contact support; they’ll just move on to the next financial advisor’s website.
+Make it easy for your clients to tell you about their engagement on your website, and you’ll discover plenty of ways to make the user experience better.

 To collect a broad spectrum of feedback, include questions like: